Employment and unemployment

 - Number of employees and employers in age group 75-89 in breakdown by sex registered with SRS are used additionally for weighting.

-- Based on the Eurostat guidelines, the results of the Labour Force Survey on the 2nd quarter of 2022 are extrapolated to the population estimate that includes citizens of Ukraine who have received temporary protection in Latvia and live in private households.
+- Based on the Eurostat guidelines, starting from 2nd quarter of 2022 the results of the Labour Force Survey are extrapolated to the population that includes citizens of Ukraine who have received temporary protection in Latvia and live in private households.

 Kind of preparation of weighting information has been changed.
 Weighting information is prepared on each week, then calculating average weekly indicators of the quarter.
 Such kind of preparation of weighting information is relevant to LFS methodology where population researched is observed with frequency in a week.